tomcordruw/omnijet_alpha/README.md

 Changes were made to the data preprocessing, tokenisation and generative model.
 Please refer to the respective sections to find out more.
+Some of the files for tested configurations are included in `test_configs`.

 ### Dataset